Skip to main content

 The intervention of dietary fiber is best understood as a modulation of this enzymatic checkpoint.
 Aromatase inhibitors function by directly and competitively binding to the active site of the aromatase enzyme (cytochrome P450 19A1), preventing the aromatization of androstenedione and testosterone into estrone and estradiol, respectively.
 This is a direct inhibition of steroidogenesis.

 Fiber’s mechanism is entirely separate; it creates an intestinal environment that is inhospitable to estrogen reabsorption.
-Fermentable soluble fibers are metabolized by colonic bacteria into (SCFAs), such as butyrate, propionate, and acetate.
+Fermentable soluble fibers are metabolized by colonic bacteria into short-chain fatty acids (SCFAs), such as butyrate, propionate, and acetate.
 This process lowers the luminal pH, which in itself can alter the composition and enzymatic activity of the microbiome, including the expression of β-glucuronidase.

 Furthermore, the physical properties of soluble fiber create a viscous matrix that entraps conjugated estrogens, reducing their availability as a substrate for bacterial enzymes and increasing their fecal excretion.
 Therefore, while an AI targets estrogen synthesis, fiber targets estrogen reabsorption and recirculation.